ncatlab/nlab-content/pages/5/3/5/1/11535/content.md

  - Here are my notes on [[K-theory-and-Morita-Theory.pdf|K-theory and Morita Theory:file]], which accompany the slides above.

- - Lastly, here are very very informal notes on [[Hopf-Galois-extensions.pdf|Hopf-Galois extensions:file]] that very likely contain crazy things that are most likely wrong (I'm aware of a few mistakes, but do inform me if you find anything!).
+ - Lastly, here are very very informal notes on [[Hopf-Galois-extensions.pdf|Hopf-Galois extensions:file]], that very likely contain crazy things that are most likely wrong (I'm aware of a few mistakes, but do inform me by email if you find anything!).
 <hr>
 Category: people